Concerned about coronavirus?

 What does shielding mean?

-What does social distancing mean?
+What does physical distancing and social distancing mean?

 What if I, or someone I live with feels ill?